unitaryfund/unitary.fund/src/content/blog/2024_mitiq_impact.md

 </div>

 The thriving Mitiq community is a testament to the importance of open-source collaboration.
-From first-time contributors to seasoned quantum researchers, everyone has played a role in making Mitiq a vital tool for error mitigation.
+From first-time contributors to experienced quantum researchers, everyone has played a role in elevating Mitiq to the tool it is today.

 ## Driving Research and Innovation

-Mitiq has been cited in over 120 peer-reviewed research papers, enabling progress in areas such as condensed matter, quantum simulation, and benchmarking.
+Mitiq has been an instrumental tool in advancing research across diverse areas of quantum computing, including benchmarking, quantum simulation, and QEM research.
+Its easy-to-use API, combined with extensive documentation, has empowered researchers from fields like condensed matter and many-body physics to explore techniques that push the boundary of what's possible on today's quantum hardware.
-Some notable examples from the past 4 years include:
+Notable examples include:

-- [**Computational physics:**](https://arxiv.org/abs/2112.12654) Researchers used Mitiq's ZNE functionality to mitigate noise in quantum simulations of Heisenberg spin chains, enhancing fidelity and extending simulations beyond hardware coherence times.
+- **Computational physics:** Researchers used Mitiq's ZNE functionality to mitigate noise in quantum simulations of Heisenberg spin chains, enhancing fidelity and extending simulations beyond hardware coherence times. [[*Quantum dynamics simulations beyond the coherence time on NISQ hardware by variational Trotter compression*](https://arxiv.org/abs/2112.12654)]
-- [**Statistical physics:**](https://quantum-journal.org/papers/q-2022-09-08-796/) researchers used Mitiq to demonstrate a reduction in noise during quantum simulations of Bethe eigenstates.
-Their experiments, the authors say,
+- **Statistical physics:** Researchers used Mitiq to demonstrate a reduction in noise during quantum simulations of Bethe eigenstates.
+Their experiments, the authors (of [*Algebraic Bethe Circuits*](https://quantum-journal.org/papers/q-2022-09-08-796/)) say,
     > highlight the utility of error mitigation.
 In particular [our experiments] show further evidence that learning based error mitigation is practically useful in reducing the effects of hardware noise."
-- [**Condensed matter:**](https://arxiv.org/abs/2109.15065) Researchers used Mitiq's ZNE functionality to mitigate noise in quantum simulations of lattice gauge models, improving the accuracy of observables on noisy hardware.
+- **Condensed matter:** Researchers used Mitiq's ZNE functionality to mitigate noise in quantum simulations of lattice gauge models, improving the accuracy of observables on noisy hardware. [[*Towards the real-time evolution of gauge-invariant $\mathbb{Z}_2$ and $U(1)$ quantum link models on NISQ Hardware with error-mitigation*](https://arxiv.org/abs/2109.15065)]
-- [**QEM research:**](https://arxiv.org/abs/2411.06422) researchers used Mitiq to implement and benchmark error mitigation techniques, including standard PEC and a novel optimization designed for noise-biased qubits.
+- **QEM research:** Researchers used Mitiq to implement and benchmark error mitigation techniques, including standard PEC and a novel optimization designed for noise-biased qubits. [[*Low bit-flip rate probabilistic error cancellation*](https://arxiv.org/abs/2411.06422)]
-- [**Machine learning:**](https://arxiv.org/abs/2404.07802) researchers compare ML based approaches for QEM against Mitiq's ZNE.
+- **Machine learning:** Researchers compare ML based approaches for QEM against Mitiq's ZNE. [[*Synergy between noisy quantum computers and scalable classical deep learning*](https://arxiv.org/abs/2404.07802)]
-- [**Benchmarking:**](https://arxiv.org/abs/2210.07194) Unitary Fund researchers benchmarked Mitiq (ZNE and PEC) across hardware platforms and vendors.
-Mitiq is currently the only tool available to facilitate a study like this.
+- **Benchmarking:** Unitary Fund researchers benchmarked Mitiq (ZNE and PEC) across hardware platforms and vendors.
+Mitiq is currently the only tool available to facilitate such a study. [[*Testing platform-independent quantum error mitigation on noisy quantum computers*](https://arxiv.org/abs/2210.07194)]

 By providing an easy-to-use interface for applying error mitigation techniques, Mitiq has significantly reduced the barrier to both use **and** study error mitigation protocols.